aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to EXCEL or Online App" h2="Export RTF to EXCEL via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+RTF (Rich Text Format) is a document format that is used to store text with formatting information.
+It is widely used for exchanging documents between different applications.
+However, it is not suitable for data analysis and manipulation.
+Therefore, it is necessary to convert RTF to Excel format.

+<h2>How Aspose.Total helps for RTF to Excel Conversion</h2>

- You can include RTF to EXCEL conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to EXCEL.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides powerful document manipulation and conversion features.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert RTF to Excel.
+Aspose.Words for C++ is a feature-rich and easy to use API that can be used to export RTF to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to Excel.
+Both APIs are available as part of the Aspose.Total for C++ package.

+Using Aspose.Total for C++, developers can easily include RTF to Excel conversion feature in their C++ applications.
+It provides a wide range of features that can be used to manipulate and convert documents.
+It also supports a variety of document formats, including RTF, HTML, and Excel.
+Moreover, it is easy to use and provides a comprehensive set of features that can be used to convert documents quickly and accurately.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}